-The above table does not give effect to (i) the potential issuance of securities in the proposed Internalization transaction, which is subject to stockholder approval, or (ii) the conversion of the non-controlling interest into our securities, which are subject to CPUC approval and, in the case of the conversion of Series B Preferred underlying the Class A-2 units to Class B Common Stock, the approval of our stockholders and will be elective by the holder(s) of the non-controlling interest.
-It is our intent to treat distributions with respect to the non-controlling interest, representing the A-1, A-2 and A-3 units at Crimson, with the same relative priority and amount as our underlying securities that they may be converted into.
-Below is a prospective forward-looking capitalization table that adjusts for the proposed Internalization transaction as well as conversion of the non-controlling interest into our securities that they are expected to ultimately convert into at the election of the holder(s).
+The above table does not give effect to (i) the issuance of securities in the Internalization transaction, which was approved by stockholders on June 29, 2021 and effective as of July 6, 2021, or (ii) the conversion of the non-controlling interest into our securities, which are subject to CPUC approval and will be elective by the holder(s) of the non-controlling interest.
+It is our intent to treat distributions with respect to the non-controlling interest, representing the A-1, A-2 and A-3 Units at Crimson, with the same relative priority and amount as our underlying securities that they may be converted into.
+Below is a prospective forward-looking capitalization table that adjusts for the closing of the Internalization transaction as well as conversion of the non-controlling interest into our securities that they are expected to ultimately convert into at the election of the holder(s).

-Prospective Forward-Looking Capitalization Table (as of March 31, 2021)
+Prospective Forward-Looking Capitalization Table (as of June 30, 2021)